PlaidCloud/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ### Metrics

 {{< note >}}
-In versions of Kubernetes before v1.20, the labels `flow_schema` and `priority_level` were inconsistently named `flowSchema` and `priorityLevel`, respectively.
-If you're running Kubernetes versions v1.19 and earlier, you should refer to the documentation for your version.
+In versions of PlaidCloud before v1.20, the labels `flow_schema` and `priority_level` were inconsistently named `flowSchema` and `priorityLevel`, respectively.
+If you're running PlaidCloud versions v1.19 and earlier, you should refer to the documentation for your version.
 {{< /note >}}